suryapusapati/suryapusapati/_posts/2022-07-22-10-days-of-statistics.md

 ### Day 9: Multiple Linear Regression
 *Working on a bug.
 Will be posted soon.*

+---
-I hope you find this blog useful.
+Is this blog useful?
 If you encounter any error fell free to report your [issue](https://github.com/suryapusapati/10-Days-of-Statistics-by-Hackerrank/issues) in GitHub.

 Ⓒ 2022 Surya Pusapati